bonitasoft/bonita-labs-doc/README.md

 ## Notes about branches in this repository

-Branches named `1.x` were used by a former documentation site when BICI versions where available.
+Branches named `1.x` were used by a former documentation site when BICI versions here available.

 We now document only a single version and the documentation sources are now stored in the `master` branch.